Open Up Your Home With Paint Colors Perfect For an Open Floor Plan

 Here are the basics that can help you get started: Complementary colors are colors that are opposite of each other on the color wheel (purple and yellow, red and green, and orange and blue, for example).
 Analogous colors are ones that are side-by-side on the color wheel (red and orange, green and yellow, and blue and purple are analogous combos).
 Analogous colors are the ones John Jordan mentioned focusing on for an open floor plan concept.

 Let’s build an example analogous color palette using the 60-30-10 rule.
-About 60 percent of your design should be one dominant color, 30 percent should be a secondary color, and 10 percent should be an accent color.
+Following this rule means about 60 percent of your design should be one dominant color, 30 percent should be a secondary color, and 10 percent should be an accent color.
 This rule is one that’s in every home designer’s toolkit.
 It’s a simple design method that ensures you have a palette that feels balanced.
 Neutrals can be added to the mix as well to calm the space.
 Think of neutrals as the finishing touches.

 Notice these colors are not neutrals.
 A lot of people assume that you have to stick to a neutral color palette for an open floor plan, but we beg to differ.
 You can introduce color into your space in a tasteful way that won’t make company feel like they just walked into a Crayon box.
 Even if you choose a neutral palette, you can add pops of color in strategic places to add some interest.

-In a home with an open floor plan, don’t paint a continuous wall with more than one color.
+Yes, you can use different colors in an open floor plan, but don’t paint a continuous wall with more than one color.
 Pick a single shade from your palette for the entire wall and then reserve those second and third paint colors for unshared walls.
 Each color then has its opportunity to shine, but you’ll have a nice flow as you look around the space.
 Paint all of your trim the same shade for your open floor plan when you’re using different shades on your walls.
 The trim can be a unifier while the wall colors work to create some division.
 Look for interesting nooks or architectural features in your space that you can enhance with a coat of paint.

 Color consultants at CertaPro Painters® can help you navigate around the color wheel to land on a color palette that feels full and dynamic.

-Every open floor plan needs a center of attention.
+Every open floor plan needs a center of attention or focal point.
 That’s not to say the overall design won’t be a star, but selecting a focal point in which to add some color excitement can help ground your design and create a visual divide.
-A lot of homeowners put a lot of care and thought into their kitchens in an open floor plan.
-Kitchens become the place for social interactions and mingling when company is visiting.
-They’re a natural choice to build a focal point around.
+A lot of homeowners put a lot of care and thought into their kitchens and living rooms in an open floor plan.
+Kitchens and living rooms become places for social interactions and mingling when company is visiting.
+They’re natural choices to build a focal point around.

 Sherwin-Williams says that a kitchen island that sits between a kitchen and a living room would be a great focal point to introduce a spicy color to give the area its own identity.
 That’s right––take into considerations surfaces you have to work with beyond the walls to enhance your open floor plan design.
 Sherwin-Williams suggested Fireweed (SW 6328) for the island color with Silken Peacock (SW 9059) and Reseda Green (SW9040) as supporting colors.
 They used Shell White (SW 8917) and Balanced Beige (SW 7037) as two neutrals to round out the palette.